 What is your favorite activity for creative learning at home with preschoolers?

+Need some ideas to make prek play fun and educational?
 I’m often asked for tips for homeschooling preschoolers, from a teacher’s perspective.
-While most people are looking for workbooks and curriculum advice, I’m giving hands on fun ways to incorporate learning into everyday life.
+While most people are looking for workbooks and curriculum advice, I’m giving hands-on fun ways to incorporate learning into everyday life.
 Play and adventures are two great ways to experience learning opportunities and have fun at the same time.
-Look below for five fresh ideas for educational activities for preschoolers.
+Look below for five fresh ideas for educational activities for preschooler play.

 Read silently together.
 Read books.
 Read kids magazines.
 Go to the library.
 Designate a colorful blanket as a reading spot but occasionally move it around the house, yard, and city.
 Let your child read to a row of stuffed animals, retelling a favorite story, with or without the book.
 Go to the library regularly.
 Read new books and old favorites.
 (Tip: Put kids magazines on the birthday wishlist when grandparents ask for ideas.)